 The idea of this worksheet is for you to practice at home, or anywhere, so when you get into the airplane you'll sound like a pro!!!
-You can also grab a handheld radio at the field or go to ATCLive.com and listen to other airfields across the country.
-At first it'll sound so confusing... but before long you'll be able to understand everything the pilots and Air Traffic Control are saying.
+You can also grab a handheld radio at the field or go to LiveATC.net and listen to other airfields across the country.
+At first, it may sound so confusing... but before long you'll be able to understand everything the pilots and Air Traffic Control are saying.